Order The Expressions By Choosing Or

 Transition words and phrases act as bridges between sentences and paragraphs, ensuring a smooth and logical flow.
 They signal the relationship between different ideas, enhancing readability and comprehension.
 Examples include:

-• Addition: Furthermore, moreover, in addition, also
+• Addition: Adding to this, moreover, in addition, also

 Practical Application: Case Studies